- GDP (PPP):

 - $409.8 billion

 - FDI Inflow:

-Ukraine’s economic freedom score is 49.3, making its economy the 155th freest in the 2014 Index.
-Its score is 3.0 points higher than last year, with notable increases in five of the 10 economic freedoms including business freedom, control of public spending, and monetary freedom.
-Ukraine is ranked last out of 43 countries in the Europe region, and its overall score is lower than the world average.
+Ukraine’s economic freedom score is 56.2, making its economy the 127th freest in the 2021 Index.
+Its overall score has increased by 1.3 points, primarily because of an increase in the tax burden score.
+Ukraine is ranked last among 45 countries in the Europe region, and its overall score is below the regional and world averages.

-The top individual income tax rate is 17 percent, and the corporate tax rate was cut to 19 percent effective January 2013.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 38 percent of gross domestic income.
-Public expenditures amount to 46 percent of GDP.
-Public debt is below 40 percent of gross domestic output.
-Government finances have been affected by the eurozone slowdown, pushing up deficits.
+The top individual income tax rate is 20 percent, and the top corporate tax rate is 18 percent.
+Other taxes include value-added and property taxes.
+The overall tax burden equals 20.1 percent of total domestic income.
+Government spending has amounted to 41.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.1 percent of GDP.
+Public debt is equivalent to 50.1 percent of GDP.

 Ukraine has simplified the process for obtaining construction permits, which are now also less costly in Kyiv because the contribution fee to the City Council has been reduced.
 The reliability of the power supply has improved.
 The labor force participation rate rose in 2019.
 According to World Bank data, approximately 60 percent of the government’s annual budget is spent on subsidies and other transfer payments.

 Ukraine has 18 preferential trade agreements in force.
 The trade-weighted average tariff rate is 2.9 percent, and 150 nontariff measures are in effect.
 Tension with Russia continues to undercut more dynamic investment flows, and state-owned enterprises distort the economy.
 A new investment decree to simplify the foreign investor registration procedure was adopted in late 2019.
 About 65 percent of adult Ukrainians have formal banking accounts.